Tomislav Sunić

 Tomislav Sunić (born February 3, 1953), sometimes known as Tom Sunic, is a Croatian-American translator, far-right activist and a former professor.
 His views are often cited as part of the European New Right.
-The Southern Poverty Law Center describes Sunić as a white nationalist.

 Biography

 Sunić was born in Zagreb, SFR Yugoslavia (present-day Zagreb, Republic of Croatia) in 1953 to a Croatian Catholic family.
 He is a naturalized United States citizen.

 His father, Mirko Sunić (1915–2008) was a lawyer in communist Yugoslavia, who, along with Tomislav's sister, Mirna Sunić, were "prisoners of conscience".
 The two were charged with creating "hostile propaganda", under Article 133 of the Yugoslav Criminal Code, and the court sentenced them to 4 and 1 years of prison respectively.
 Mirko Sunić was championed by Amnesty International and 15 United States congressmen in 1985), Mirko Sunić authored, in 1996, Moji inkriminirani zapisi ("My incriminating records").

 Tomislav Sunić studied French and English Language and Literature at the University of Zagreb until 1978.
 From 1980 to 1982 he worked in Algeria as an interpreter for the Yugoslav-Croatian construction company Ingra.
 He emigrated to the United States, where he received a master's degree at California State University, Sacramento in 1985.

 In June 1987, at the invitation of Freedom House, Sunić and Mate Meštrović, along with twelve other émigré academics and dissidents from different Yugoslav constituent republics, were invited to discuss the political crisis in Yugoslavia.
 Sunić, who participated in the discussion, gave a short speech on Communist repression in Yugoslavia and what he described as the activities of the Yugoslav secret police, the UDBA.